diefans/completelysuckless/README.md

 # UNLICENSE - payback

-You cannot open source something, so speaking "releasing" it and in the same moment hold it tight.
+You cannot open a source to something, so speaking "releasing" it and in the same moment hold it tight.
 If it's out, you have to let it go.
 You cannot keep control.

-If someone wants to keep control of something, if he wants to keep things as they are or he doesn't want somthing to be modified, used, copied and what else - he MUST keep it secret!
+If someone wants to keep control of something, if he wants to keep things as they are or he doesn't want something to be modified, used, copied and what else - he MUST keep it secret!